ilg-physics-ucsb/physics6-manual/6BL/OhmsLaw/OhmsLaw.md

 <!-- During the nineteenth century so many advances were made in understanding the electrical nature of matter that it has been called the “age of electricity.”
 One such advance was made by an investigator named Georg Simon Ohm.
 Ohm was interested in examining the relationship between an applied voltage and the resulting current in a conducting material.  -->

 During the dawn of the age of electricity, an investigator named Georg Simon Ohm examined the relationship between an applied voltage and the resulting current in a conducting material.
 He found that for a given conductor the current in the wire was directly proportional to the voltage across it.
 When current (dependent axis) is plotted against the voltage (independent axis) across a given conductor, the data form a straight line.
 The reciprocal of the slope is the resistance of the conductor.
 This result was published in 1826.
-In recognition of Ohm’s work, this empirical relationship bears his name (Ohm's Law), as does the unit of resistance, the ohm, which is also symbolized by $\Omega$.
+In recognition of Ohm’s work, this empirical relationship bears his name (Ohm&rsquo;s Law), as does the unit of resistance, the ohm, which is also symbolized by $\Omega$.

 :::Figure:Video
 !(https://drive.google.com/file/d/13abGEHjGPAlNlA72gHoU2hptcdmXS3Zs)